By Zeina Haddad

 7.

-Prepare Filling: In the meantime, mix the date paste, 2 tbsp butter, and 1 tbsp rose water together well until combined and smooth.
+Prepare Filling: In the meantime, mix the date paste, 2 tablespoons butter, and 1 tablespoon rose water together well until combined and smooth.

 8.